opengisci/opengisci.github.io/sp25/_posts/2025-03-03-covid-cluster-1.md

 ## Resources

-- You may use [Draw.io](https://draw.io) or similar software for workflow diagrams.
 - Use [Draw.io](https://draw.io) to draw a workflow diagram representing your understanding of the research design, or draw neatly by hand or with a tablet.

 ### Kulldorff spatial scan statistics